EES-TUe/assignments-scientific-software-engineering/assignment_2.md

 ## Testing

-You should test the function happy flow and all error conditions.
+You should test the function happy flow in two ways.

-* In the happy flow, you should test it in two ways.
 * You create the input array and expected result manually in the test script self.
 * You create the input array and expected result in a `json` file.
 Your test script reads the `json` file and test them.

 ## Pull requests